 For some time these gruesomely grubby goblins have been haunting my head – and, I suspect, my home.
 When you live with dogs you have to expect a certain amount of dirt around the place, but I’ve sometimes felt there’s more dirt around my place than I can blame on the dogs – stubborn dirt that reappears with frightening speed after I’ve cleaned.
 I suspect these goblins visit at night, slapping on the dirt and sticking it down so it can only be removed with the most aggressive detergent.

 So I’ve written a book about them.

-The story is set in a house similar to the one above – a house where no one wants to live because it gets dirty again straight after it’s been cleaned.
+The story is set in a house where no one wants to live because it gets dirty again straight after it’s been cleaned.
 This is the HQ and training centre of the Slapstyx, a tribe of goblins whose job is to manufacture dirt and put it in our homes.
-These little horrors work for Zachary Zigstack, manufacturer of ZOOM!!!, the world’s most environmentally unfriendly detergent.
-They make dirt that can only be cleaned with ZOOM!!! so everyone in the world will use it.
-ZOOM!!! is turning the ocean into a sea of toxic slime infested with ravenous sea monsters, but the Slapstyx don’t care about that because Zigstack has promised to pay them in gold.
+These little horrors work for Zachary Zigstack, manufacturer of ZOOM, the world’s most environmentally unfriendly detergent.
+They make dirt that can only be cleaned with ZOOM so everyone in the world will use it.
+ZOOM is turning the ocean into a sea of toxic slime infested with ravenous sea monsters, but the Slapstyx don’t care about that because Zigstack has promised to pay them in gold.